jbush001/NyuziProcessor/tests/render/README.md

 These tests verify the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
-Each contains an image 'reference.png' that shows what the result should look like.
-Tests write the result of the simulation to 'output.png'.
-The following command compares them.

-    convert output.png reference.png -compose subtract -composite diff.png

-*Unfortunately, different versions of ImageMagick produce different images for the exactsame framebuffer contents.
-This may be because of how the renderer outputs the alpha channel.*

 # How to run

 ## Using Emulator

-This is the easiest and fastest way to run the engine.
 From within a folder, type 'make run' to build and execute the project.
+The output will be written to a file 'output.png'.
+Each directory contains an image 'reference.png' that shows what the result should look like.

 It is also possible to see the output from some of these program in realtime in a window.
 To make this animate continuously (instead of stopping after rendering